morphles/lsys/README.md

   * Supports probabilistic rules
   * *(planned) Context sensitive/multichar rules*
   * Display generated string
-  * Customizable interpreteation of string characters, "turtle graphics" and mroe
+  * Customizable interpreteation of string characters, "turtle graphics" and more, multiple functions per character
   * Drawing by customized interpretation
   * Quite some functions to bind to characters *(more planned)*
   * Angle and lenght parameters for turtle graphics (lenght used in other places too)